taiwangoldcard/website/content/application-faq/qualifications.md

  The most commonly accepted documents appear to be withholding tax statements from employers and income tax returns from a tax authority.
 Bank statements are generally not sufficient.
 If you don't have salary-based compensation for your employment, we recommend [calling ahead](/application-faq/application/#who-can-i-talk-to-about-this).

+## Is there an age restriction?
+Not really.
+However it is expected that gold card holders will have at least five years of work experience.